Frontrider/Godot-Scene-Browser/README.md

 I recommend the snappy addon as a good companion. https://github.com/jgillich/godot-snappy

+Feedback is appriciated, I won't make any promises but I actively use this tool, so I have good incentives at least.

 # Usage
 ## Adding scenes
 When the addon is eanbled, it will create a folder called `res://assets/components/`.
 You can place scenes in this folder, and they will show up in the browser.
 This is done to separate them from other sub-scenes that you would not add to your levels directly (say a projectile emitter).